-Lithos Carbon (hereafter Lithos) operates on agricultural lands (typically farm cropland) by spreading basalt rock dust as a liming substitute, nutrient fertilizer, and carbon removal technology in the North Carolina and Virginia area of the US.
+Lithos Carbon (hereafter Lithos) operates on agricultural lands (typically farm cropland) by spreading basalt rock dust as a liming substitute, nutrient fertilizer, and carbon removal technology in the state of Wisconsin, United States.
 In the region Lithos operates in, farmland has been in active use for generations.
 Lithos meets with farmers interested in treating their fields with basalt rock dust then determines operational field boundaries and develops a soil sampling plan.
 Prior to deployment of the basalt rock dust, Lithos works with local soil samplers to execute the baseline sampling plan.
 Lithos then arranges for transport of basalt rock dust to the farm site via hauling trucks.
 Lithos partners with local spreading partners to spread the basalt rock dust using combine spreaders across the pre-determined application area.
 After spreading, Lithos continues period soil sampling to monitor the weathering of material and environmental safeguard data, again working with soil samplers local to the region.